reactjs/react-rails/README.md

 There are some requirements for this to work:

 - `react-rails` must load your code.
-By convention it uses `components.js`, which was created by the install task.
+By convention, it uses `components.js`, which was created by the install task.
 This file must include your components _and_ their dependencies (eg, Underscore.js).
 - Your components must be accessible in the global scope.
 If you are using `.js.jsx.coffee` files then the wrapper function needs to be taken into account: